fongandrew/hydeout/membership.md

 ISBA sponsors a wide range of initiatives to support biomolecular archaeology, including a biennial ISBA meeting, student poster and presentation prizes, article awards, and workshop micro-grants.
 ISBA membership helps to fund these initiatives and to support the maintenance of our website, listserv, and social media accounts.

-Membership is required for ISBA conference registration.
+Membership is not required for ISBA conference registration, however members will receive a discount upon registration.

 Membership fees are described in the table below.